Dentures – Attleboro, MA

 Affordable and Comprehensive Tooth Replacement

 For patients who have experienced advanced tooth loss, dentures are the standard in smile restoration.
-In the past, limited access to quality materials and less-than-ideal design methods meant that patients suffered with ill fitting, uncomfortable dentures.
-These old fashioned tooth replacement prosthetics rubbed against soft tissue creating sores, bruises, and irritation.
+In the past, limited access to quality materials and less-than-ideal design methods meant that patients suffered with ill-fitting, uncomfortable dentures.
+These old-fashioned tooth replacement prosthetics rubbed against soft tissue creating sores, bruises, and irritation.
 They only restored a minimal amount of chewing function, and a badly fitted denture could make speaking clearly a challenge.

-Why Choose Capron Park Dental for Dentures?
+Why Choose Capron Park Dental For Dentures?

-- Fully-Customized to Fit Your Mouth
+- #1 100% Customized to Fit Comfortably In Your Mouth

-Do I Have to Replace my Missing Teeth?
+Do I Have to Replace My Missing Teeth?

-- Loss of jawbone density or gum tissue volume leading to changes in facial shape and further tooth loss
+- Loss of jawbone density or gum tissue volume, leading to changes in facial shape and further tooth loss

 - Inability to chew food thoroughly, which can lead to choking or a limited diet